 - process donations

 - respond to comments or queries

-- send limited promotional material about BCNA events or activities, unless the individual has asked not to receive these
+- provide limited promotional information about BCNA events or activities by telephone, electronic messages (eg. email), online and other means, unless the individual has asked not to receive these

 - assess any application to become a volunteer, contractor or employee